ascopes/java-compiler-testing/CONTRIBUTING.md

 [TLDRLegal](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0))!

 Each file that you create must have a special header comment at the top that mentions this license.

+> [!TIP]
-If you need to add this header to your files, you can run `./mvnw license:format` to do it for you automatically!
+> If you need to add this header to your files, you can run
+> `./mvnw license:format` to do it for you automatically!

 ## Code style